In this article, you can find information about how to plan parental leave for a certain period of time for your employee.

 After you have selected ‘new’, the following screen will appear:

 A number of options appears.
 Depending on what needs to be changed about the contract, you can apply one or more of the following changes:

 - Takes effect on; Fill in the starting date of the paternal leave here.
 This means that the changes entered below will take effect from that date onwards.

 - Employment; This will remain the same as before the paternal leave.
 Select the same employment as was used before the employee took parental leave.

 - Schedule; Select the schedule that applies during the period of parental leave here.
-If the right schedule is not given as an option, you can create a new schedule as follows: ‘Master data’ ⇒ ‘Schedules’ ⇒ ‘insert’.
+If the right schedule is not given as an option, you can create a new schedule as follows:‘Settings (gear icon top right)’ ⇒ ‘Master data’ ⇒ ‘Schedules’ ⇒ ‘Insert’.

 - Percentage; Enter the percentage this employee will be working during the period of parental leave, as compared to a full-time employment.
 The percentage applies to the employment.
 The number of leave days will be calculated based on the employment selected and the percentage this employee will be working.

 - Reason; A reason for the contract change can be added here, for example: Parental leave.

 Lastly, the original contract rule has to be re-applied as it was before the employee took parental leave.
 Again, do this by selecting ‘new’, and entering all the original data.
 The contract rules should look something like this: